-In 2016, women accounted for 19 percent of all new diagnoses of HIV infection among adults and adolescents in the United States.8 Between 2005 and 2014, the number of new HIV diagnoses in women declined 40 percent.9 About 232,692 U.S. women were living with HIV infection in 2016, with 7,529 new cases.9 Approximately 359 diagnoses were in women 13 to 19 years of age.10 An estimated 62 percent of infections were in black women, 18 percent in white women, and 16 percent in Hispanic/Latina women.9 An estimated 11 percent of women with HIV infection are unaware of their status.9 prior to pregnancy and approximately 4 percent were undiagnosed prior to the time of delivery.11 Mother-to-child transmission accounts for approximately three-quarters of pediatric HIV infections in the United States and 90 percent of pediatric cases of AIDS.7 Through 2013, there have been nearly 5,000 cumulative deaths of U.S. children below the age of 13 years with perinatally acquired HIV infection.7 The number of cases of perinatal HIV infections in the United States peaked at about 1,650 in 1992, declining dramatically following the widespread adoption of routine prenatal screening, coupled with the use of effective therapies for preventing mother-to-child transmission.
-There were an estimated 215 to 370 cases of perinatal transmission in 200512 and 99 cases in 2016.8 The Centers for Disease Control and Prevention (CDC) estimates that between 1994 and 2010, 21,956 cases of perinatally acquired HIV infections were prevented.^{13,14} The overall annual rate of perinatally acquired HIV infection decreased from 6.0 per 100,000 live births in 2008 to 1.8 per 100,000 live births in 2013.15 Rates of perinatally acquired HIV infection differ according to age group.
-In 2013, among blacks/African Americans, the rate was 11.3 per 100,000 live births (from 23.6 per 100,000 live births in 2008), compared with 1.8 among Hispanics/Latinos and 0.6 in white people.
+In 2017, women accounted for 19 percent of all new diagnoses of HIV infection among adults and adolescents in the United States.
+Between 2012 and 2017, the number of new HIV diagnoses in women declined 11 percent.
+About 235,004 women in the United States were living with HIV infection in 2016, with 7,312 new cases.
+Approximately 258 new diagnoses were in women ages 13 to 19 years.
+An estimated 60 percent of infections were in black women, 20 percent in white women, and 15 percent in Hispanic/Latina women.
+An estimated 12 percent of women with HIV infection are unaware of their status.
+10

+Approximately 8,500 HIV-positive women give birth each year in the United States.
+In 2005 to 2008, approximately 30 percent of HIV-infected women were unaware of their status prior to pregnancy and approximately 4 percent were undiagnosed prior to the time of delivery.
+11 Mother-to-child transmission accounts for approximately three-quarters of pediatric HIV infections in the United States and 90 percent of pediatric cases of AIDS.
+Through 2013, there have been nearly 5,000 cumulative deaths of U.S. children younger than age 13 years with perinatally acquired HIV infection.
+The number of cases of perinatal HIV infection in the United States peaked at about 1,650 in 1992, declining dramatically following the widespread adoption of routine prenatal screening, coupled with the use of effective therapies for preventing mother-to-child transmission.
+There were an estimated 215 to 370 cases of perinatal transmission in 2005 and 99 cases in 2016.
+The Centers for Disease Control and Prevention (CDC) estimates that between 1994 and 2010, 21,956 cases of perinatally acquired HIV infection were prevented.
+13,14 The overall annual rate of perinatally acquired HIV infection decreased from 6.0 cases per 100,000 live births in 2008 to 1.8 cases per 100,000 live births in 2013.
+Tates of perinatally acquired HIV infection differ according to age group.
+In 2013, among black persons, the rate of HIV infection was 11.3 cases per 100,000 live births (from 23.6 cases per 100,000 live births in 2008), compared with 1.8 cases among Hispanic persons and 0.6 cases in white persons.